dbeniamin/Selenium_test_runners/README.md

 1 - Install the pytest-xdist package.
 2 - Specify pytest as the project testing framework under the Setting menu > Tools > Python integrated tools > Testing (applies to PyCharm users).
-3 - Right click your tests > Modify run configurations.
+3 - Right-click your tests > Modify run configurations.
 4 - in the **Additional Arguments** field, add **-n 4** if you need to run 4 tests in parallel.